johann-solo/om-go/site/content/blog/2017-01-30-fasolatha.md

 ---
-title: Fasolatha &mdash; quintessential Greek white bean soup
+title: Fasolatha - quintessential Greek white bean soup
 date: "2017-01-30 7:30:35 -0400"
 author: Joanne
 permalink: fasolatha
-image: JAN2017/fasolatha_1.jpg
+thumbnail: /img/JAN2017/fasolatha_1.jpg
-categories: blog
+categories: soups
-tags:
+tags: ["Greek", "vegetarian", "vegan"]
-  - food
-excerpt: "<p>Make soup as warm and hearty as the people who invented it</p>"
+excerpt: Make soup as warm and hearty as the people who invented it
 ---

 I have to be completely honest that growing up I wanted nothing to do with this dish.
 I even hated walking into my house and smelling my mom cooking it as a child.
 Lots of bribery was involved for me to even take a bite.
 I usually would just sop up the broth with bread and leave all the beans behind.
 One day though my grandmother made it and I couldn't refuse her so I ate the whole bowl of it and I loved it.
 Who knows what it was.
 But something switched off and I didn't hate beans anymore.